The New York University Tandon School of Engineering combines city life, a diverse student body, and outstanding technology-focused degree programs.

 The NYU Tandon School of Engineering builds upon a legacy that began in 1854 in Brooklyn, New York.
 Among Tandon’s faculty and graduates are Nobel Laureates, notable inventors, NASA astronauts, world-class scientists, and successful entrepreneurs.

 The Tandon School of Engineering’s academic model is based on a paradigm of invention, innovation, and entrepreneurship.
 The academic program is designed to transform ideas into action.
 In addition to traditional engineering disciplines, Tandon offers cutting-edge programs for future leaders in Biomolecular Science, Business Technology, Cybersecurity, Digital Media, and Sustainable Urban Environments.
 All of the School’s majors provide practical experience along with theory.
 After freshman year, students may apply to the BS/MS dual-degree program, where undergraduates can earn a bachelor’s and master’s degree in four years.

-Tandon students take advantage of all NYU resources.
-They take electives and minors across NYU’s other undergraduate programs, collaborate with professors in cross-institutional research, participate in study abroad programs, and pursue internships through the Wasserman Center for Career Development.
+Tandon students can take advantage of all of NYU’s resources.
+They take electives and declare minors across NYU’s other undergraduate programs, collaborate with professors in cross-institutional research, participate in study abroad programs, and pursue internships through the Wasserman Center for Career Development.